-BS 101 Introduction to Business (3)
+- BS 101 Introduction to Business (3)

-BS 203 Macroeconomics (3)
+- BS 203 Macroeconomics (3)

-BS 209 Principles of Management (3)
+- BS 209 Principles of Management (3)

-Choose nine (9) additional hours of BS courses at the 300-400 level
+Choose nine (9) additional hours of BS courses at the 300-400 level concentration.

-The Bachelor of Science in Business Administration prepares students for a wide variety of entry-level professional positions in both for-profit and not-for-profit business organizations, depending on the student's area of concentration.
 For example, students concentrating in Marketing can pursue careers in Advertising, Sales, Market Research, Retailing, Public Relations, and Product Management.
 Students concentrating in International Business are primed to work for global firms doing business in foreign countries.
 Students concentrating in Sport Management develop expertise in business management with an orientation toward the world of sports, and thus are equipped to manage sports and recreation programs.
 Many of these business fields offer strong prospects for continued job growth with excellent earnings potential, and broad opportunities to influence others for Christ.